Mobashshirhasan/ClaudeAI_RAG/README.md

 ---

 ## Prerequisites
-Ensure you have the following installed on your system:
+Ensure you have the following installed on your system :
 - Python 3.8 or later
 - `langchain`, `langchain_community`, `langchain_openai`, `langchain_anthropic`, `anthropic`
 - FAISS library